Rudra1x/QPoland-Hackathon-2025/README.md

 ## Objectives

-- Predict the missing Close values in `X_test.xlsx` using quantum machine learning.
+- Predict the missing Close values in `X_test.csv` using quantum machine learning.

 ## Installation
 The code can be run on both linux and window system.